eric1932/sp21-cs242-project/sp21-cs242-zl36-tincher2-proposal.md

 ## Abstract
 ### Project Purpose
-This is an automated framework that *interacts* with third-party websites and receives check-in rewards every day on behalf of the user.
+This project is an automated framework that interacts with third-party websites periodically using pure HTTP requests or clicks simulation by Selenium.
+It can help people to complete repetitive works on the website.
+A common example is to receive check-in rewards from websites (e.g. Reddit daily bonus coins).

+To be more specific, it can either compose HTTP requests (just like cURL) to perform actions like sign in or post an article or using Selenium to load a website and click on buttons just like a real person.

+Another great feature is that it can run on cloud platforms, which means the users don't need to keep their computer open.

 ### Project Motivation
 I believe most daily check-in tasks are designed by internet companies to maintain MAU (monthly active user).
 To receive all awards every day, the user must visit all of the websites and spend a huge amount of time on this, which is not very productive.
 This project aims to free people from such repetitive works.